space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

     - images must be <= 1mb
     - images must have .jpg or .gif extension only (see the security notes on using .png files)
     - https://docs.djangoproject.com/en/3.2/topics/security/#user-uploaded-content
-- registered users must have unique username
-- successful registration leads back to `landing` page
+- successful registration logs new user in and leads them back to `landing` page
 ![meetupRegister](images/meetupBasic/meetupRegister.png)

 ### Group Creation Page(Registered Users)